-For most Americans and most Oregonians, your home is your most valuable single possession.
-It may surprise you to learn that under Oregon law, neighbors or trespassers can actually gain legal title to portions of (or even all of) your land over time if you don’t object to their presence.
-Adverse possession essentially allows a trespasser on a piece of land, sometimes just a piece of a yard or property, to gain ownership of that land if the true owner doesn't stop them within a certain period of time—ten years in Oregon.
+For most Oregonians, their home is their most valuable single possession.
+Under Oregon law, however, neighbors or trespassers can actually gain legal title to portions of (or all of) your land over time.
+Adverse possession is a legal doctrine that essentially allows trespassers on a piece of land to gain ownership rights if the true owner doesn't stop them within a certain period of time.
+That period is ten years in Oregon.

 To ensure that all of your land remains yours, you must keep an eye on your property lines.
-Moreover, you yourself may eventually want to assert a claim for adverse possession against another individual's land.
+Moreover, you yourself might one day want to assert a claim for adverse possession against another individual's land.
 Either way, you'll need to learn about Oregon's adverse possession laws.

-In Oregon, adverse possession is largely defined and regulated by the state courts.
-Of course, there are some hurdles to clear before someone can claim a piece of your Oregon land using this theory; particularly because the goal is not to punish property owners, but simply to achieve a fair result when someone has been using and perhaps caring for the property in a situation where the legal owner seems not to have minded.
+In Oregon, adverse possession is defined and regulated by statute as well as the state courts.
+Of course, there are hurdles to clear before someone can claim a piece of your Oregon land using this theory; particularly because the goal is not to punish property owners, but simply to achieve a fair result when someone has been using and perhaps caring for the property in a situation where the legal owner seems not to have minded.

-One major hurdle is that the burden of proof to establish a claim of adverse possession is on the trespasser.
-In other words, if you hold legal title to a piece of land, you are its presumed owner until and unless the adverse possessor can come up with enough compelling evidence and arguments to convince a judge to grant him or her ownership over all or a portion of it.
+One major hurdle for trespassers is that the burden of proof to establish a claim of adverse possession is on them.
+In other words, if you hold legal title to a piece of land, you are its presumed owner until and unless the adverse possessor can come up with enough compelling evidence and arguments to convince a judge to grant ownership over all or a portion of it.

-Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access his or her home.
+Adverse possession should not be confused with having an easement to use another person's property—for example, when a neighbor has an easement to use your driveway to access their home.
 Easements involve shared rights with others in pieces of property, whereas adverse possession results in a shift in title, and the corresponding right to exclude others from the property.
-Read more about easements.

 What should you do if you spot a trespasser or a neighbor encroaching on your Oregon land?
-Your first move, of course, should be to speak with the person and ask that he or she remove all structures from, and refrain from entering onto, your property.
-If it's an innocent mistake, the person is likely to comply and get off your land.
+Your first move, of course, should be to speak with the person and ask that they remove all structures from, and refrain from entering onto, your property.
+If it's an innocent mistake, they are likely to comply.

-If the trespass continues—especially if the individual asserts a claim of ownership—you may want to consult a lawyer and bring an action to quiet title.
+If the trespass continues—especially if the individual asserts a claim of ownership—you might want to consult a lawyer and bring an action to quiet title.
 This is a legal method for determining the rightful owner of land.

-An action to quiet title is essentially a lawsuit that asks an Oregon state court judge (that is, one of Oregon's Circuit Courts) to issue an order declaring that you, and not the trespasser, are the true owner (and title holder) of the land.
+It essentially asks an Oregon state court judge (one of Oregon's Circuit Courts) to issue an order declaring that you, and not the trespasser, are the true owner (and title holder) of the property in question.

-This order is particularly helpful if you are planning to sell your property, and need to reassure potential buyers that, for example, your neighbor's lawn furniture isn't a permanent fixture, or that you will actually be conveying all the land your title appears to include.
+This order is particularly helpful if you are planning to sell your Oregon property, and need to reassure potential buyers that, for example, your neighbor's lawn furniture isn't a permanent fixture, or that you will actually be conveying all the land your title appears to include.